 I like MegaOmega by Microbiome Labs as it combines a full spectrum of omega 3 fats along with PRMs/SPMs (specialized pro-resolving mediators) that promote a healthy gut barrier, and help to resolve or "turn off" inflammation.

 In addition to leaky gut, low levels of omega 3 fats are another key contributor to whole-body inflammation inside and outside of the gut.

 When it comes to C. diff infections, generally I will assume that someone is taking antibiotics, but is concerned about making sure it stays away once addressed.
 In other cases, someone may have had a problem in the past and is just concerned about repeat infection.

-For natural antimicrobial support, I use Lauricidin (monolaurin).
-First, it's safe to take alongside conventional antibiotics, and it hasn't been shown to cause resistance.
+For natural antimicrobial support, I used to use Ultimate Monolaurin.
+First, it's safe to take alongside conventional antibiotics, and it hasn't been shown to cause microbial resistance.

 Monolaurin was discovered in breast milk - and helps to maintain gut health in the breastfeeding infant while also protecting from certain bacteria, viruses

 Your intake of Ultimate Monolaurin is easy to personalize, as it comes in small, bead-like pellets that are swallowed like pills.
 You can start with just a few pellets and work your way up to the scoop in the jar - taking it three times per day.